 Answer: Katahdin

-- What “B” Maine congressman of the late 19th century expanded US relations across the Americas with the Inter-American Conference?
+50. What “B” Maine congressman of the late 19th century expanded U.S. relations across the Americas with the Inter-American Conference?

 Answer: Blaine

-- What ski mountain, located in Carrabassett Valley, Franklin County, Maine, and the third largest in the state, sounds like it is made out of sweet bread?
-It is just to the north of Spaulding Mountain.
+51. What ski mountain in Carrabassett Valley, Franklin County, Maine is the third largest in the state?
+The name sounds like it is made out of sweet bread, and it’s just Spaulding Mountain.

 Answer: Sugarloaf Mountain

-- What “L” name was the Republican governor of Maine from 2011 to 2019?
-Before that, he served as mayor of Waterville.
+52. What “L” surname did the Republican governor of Maine from 2011 to 2019 have?
+Before that, this man with the first name Paul served as mayor of Waterville.

 Answer: Paul LePage